Mansoor Ali Khan (actor)

-Mansoor Ali Khan is an Indian actor, composer, screenwriter and film producer.
+Mansoor Ali Khan is an Indian actor, composer, screenwriter, film producer and politician.
 He has predominantly appeared in Tamil films, mostly in antagonistic and supporting roles.

 He got a breakthrough role as an antagonist in Captain Prabhakaran (1991).
 After the success of this film, he got a lot of acting opportunities.
-He has acted in over 250 films and has produced and directed numerous films.
+He has acted in over 250 films in addition to producing and directing numerous films.
 He has also acted in some Malayalam, Kannada and Telugu films.

 Early and personal life

 Mansoor Ali Khan was born in Dindigul, Tamil Nadu.
 His parents are Meesaikaara Abdul Salam Rowther and Sagorammal.
-Mansoor Ali Khan has three sons and a daughter.
+Khan has three sons and a daughter.

 Film career

 Khan has often played antagonist roles and a few lead roles.
 He got a breakthrough role as an antagonist in Tamil cinema industry with the R.K.
 Selvamani directorial Captain Prabhakaran (1991) starring Vijayakanth which became a blockbuster, fetching him a lot of acting opportunities.
-He did an acting course in Anupam Kher's acting school in Mumbai.
+He did an acting course at Anupam Kher's acting school in Mumbai.

 In 1993, he took a hero avatar through the film Rajadhi Raja Raja Kulothunga Raja Marthanda Raja Gambeera Kathavaraya Krishna Kamarajan.
 This movie was directed by Balu Anand and Mansoor Ali Khan composed the music too.
 He also starred in and produced the films Ravanan (1994) and Vaazhga Jananayagam (1996).

-He has worked in a large number of films directed by R. K. Selvamani in his career such as Captain Prabhakaran (1991), Chembaruthi (1992), Athiradi Padai (1994), Kanmani (1994), Raja Muthirai (1995), Makkal Aatchi (1995), Arasiyal (1997), Kuttrapathirikai (2007) and Pulan Visaranai 2 (2015).
-He also collaborated with the director K. S. Ravikumar such as Pistha (1997), Natpukkaga (1998), Padayappa (1999), Suyamvaram (1999), Minsara Kanna (1999), Paarai (2003) and Varalaru (2006).
-Most of his roles, he did was villainy, and in between, he did some character roles too.
+He has worked in a large number of films directed by R. K. Selvamani, such as Captain Prabhakaran (1991), Chembaruthi (1992), Athiradi Padai (1994), Kanmani (1994), Raja Muthirai (1995), Makkal Aatchi (1995), Arasiyal (1997), Kuttrapathirikai (2007) and Pulan Visaranai 2 (2015).
+He also collaborated with the director K. S. Ravikumar in films such as Pistha (1997), Natpukkaga (1998), Padayappa (1999), Suyamvaram (1999), Minsara Kanna (1999), Paarai (2003) and Varalaru (2006).
+He has been cast as a villain in most of his roles, though he has also done some character roles.

 Later, he acted as lead roles in the comedy films such as Ennai Paar Yogam Varum (2007), Lollu Dha Dha Parak Parak (2013), Athiradi (2015) and Sarakku (2023).
 He played comedy roles with Kalyaan's directorial in Gulaebaghavali (2018), Jackpot (2019) and 80s Buildup (2023).

 Political career

 In his early career, Mansoor Ali Khan tried his hand at politics by supporting the Pattali Makkal Katchi (PMK).
 At the 1999 Indian general election in Tamil Nadu, he contested from Periyakulam as a candidate of the Puthiya Tamilagam (PT), he secured about one lakh votes and finished at the third position.
-At the 2009 Indian general election in Tamil Nadu, he stood as an independent candidate and the opposition pressed criminal charges against him for moving around in a vehicle with a propaganda banner breaching the moral conduct code.
+At the 2009 Indian general election in Tamil Nadu, he stood as an independent candidate and the opposition pressed criminal charges against him for moving around in a vehicle with a banner breaching the electoral code of conduct.
 At the 2019 Indian general election in Tamil Nadu, he contested from Dindigul as a candidate of the Naam Tamilar Katchi (NTK).